COMAH Regulation: What is Occupied Building Risk Assessment?

 As stated in the Control of Major Accident Hazards Regulations 2015 (COMAH), Regulation 5 - General duties of operators clause, "Every operator must take all measures necessary to prevent major accidents and to limit their consequences for human health and the environment."
 The regulator expects that all risks can be demonstrated to be As Low As Reasonably Practicable (ALARP).
 Therefore, it is difficult to demonstrate the risk to occupants within buildings are ALARP without undertaking an appropriate OBRA – and is typically expected to form part of the COMAH safety report by the regulator.

-UK Guidance from the Chemical Industry Association
+UK Guidance from the Chemical Industries Association

-The Chemical Industry Association (CIA) document Guidance for the location and design of occupied buildings on chemical manufacturing and similar major hazard sites is widely considered as the industry best practice on undertaking OBRAs in the UK/Europe.
+The Chemical Industries Association (CIA) document Guidance for the location and design of occupied buildings on chemical manufacturing and similar major hazard sites is widely considered as the industry best practice on undertaking OBRAs in the UK/Europe.
 Depending on the magnitude and complexity of the onsite hazards or potential risk at the facility, the following approaches are mandated: